austinschwartz/PurduePolicyPlatform/README.md

 Build Instruction

-1. Use Eclipse to build this application directly; OR
+1. cd to the build directory (cd changes directories)

-2. Move all source files (in src), all jar files (in lib), as well as the Makefile (in build) to your working directory and use make command in your terminal.

-NOTE:
+2. Run the 'make' command
+3. To query, pass your question as an argument to the GUI java program, and make sure "lib/\*" is in the classpath.
+ * java -cp ".:../lib/\*" GUI "hello"

 To run this application, you must have a copy of MongoDB running on localhost.
 Instruction on how to install and run MongoDB can be retrieved from http://docs.mongodb.org/manual/installation/